simonw/til/datasette/hugging-face-spaces.md

 > Error running a Docker container: Path '/code/history.db' is not readable

+**UPDATE:** Nikhil Thorat [pointed me](https://twitter.com/nsthorat/status/1700175629767807394) to the [Docker Spaces Permissions](https://huggingface.co/docs/hub/spaces-sdks-docker#permissions) documentation which explains why this happened:

+> The container runs with user ID 1000.
+To avoid permission issues you should create a user and set its `WORKDIR` before any `COPY` or download.

 ## The result

 Here's the freshly deployed Datasette instance: